Forget calorie-counting! The simple tricks that could help you lose weight WITHOUT going on a diet

 8. BE CAREFUL AROUND FRIENDS

 Children eat more with a friend than with a stranger, according to a study at the State University of New York at Buffalo.
-Researchers said that this trend, which applies to adults too, can be blamed on the fact that friends act as so-called permission-givers, and encourage one to indulge.
+Researchers said that this trend, which applies to adults too, can be blamed on the fact that friends act as so-called permission-givers, and encourage one to indulge.9.
+BEWARE OF SKINNY FRIENDS WHO EAT A LOT

 A University of Illinois study revealed that participants who were shown advertisements encouraging exercise ate more than those who weren't.
 The same was true of participants exposed to subliminal words relating to exercise during mealtimes.